ospalh/anki-addons/pages/Audio models.md

 still preferred for more complex models – existing basic notes can also be changed to the newly created audio models:

 * Sync.
-First with all other clients (other computers, mobile decices, AnkiWeb), then the local computer.
+First with all other clients (other computers, mobile devices, AnkiWeb), then the local computer.
 * Open the card browser
 * On the left, click the model where you want to use audio
-* In the card list, select all cards (Strg+A), or just those cards you want to use audio for
+* In the card list, select all cards (Ctrl+A), or just those cards you want to use audio for
 * Trigger the browsers menu item <q>Edit/Change Note Type ...</q>
 * For <q>New note type:</q> select the <q>… with audio</q> type.